When you dread the daily “homework hour” more than your infant’s “witching hour,” it is time for these homework tips for parents with tired kids!

 - Save their daily reading time for last.

 - Some days, read a book to your child in the upper range of their skill level – this is a “special treat” to our kids, one they all look forward to.

-This is how we make it through the daily “homework-hour” with minimal tears and frustration (mine or kids’).
+This is how we make it through the daily “homework hour” with minimal tears and frustration (mine or the kids’).
 I have to admit that I am nervous about having three school-aged kids this year, but as past years have shown me, the more relaxed I am, the more relaxed the kids are.
-I trust that our well-established homework routine is fully scalable and works as well for one kid, as it does for two, three or even four school-aged kids.
+I trust that our well-established homework routine is fully scalable and works as well for one kid, as it does for two, three, or even four school-aged kids.